-Let’s face it – it sucks to be a drummer and to have to live in an apartment.
-Or any type of living situation where you have people that will be bothered by your drums, for that matter.
+Let’s face it – it sucks to be a drummer while living in an apartment.
+It really limits your options for what type of drum kit you can play and when you can play it.
 If you don’t have a studio or some outside place to set up an acoustic kit, you might be stuck with not being able to play drums at all.
+That’s where electronic drums come in.
+They allow drummers to still play in their apartment, even if the conditions aren’t perfect.

 Quiet Drum & Cymbal Pads